 “I am,” said Jesus.
 “And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 The high priest tore his clothes.
 “Why do we need any more witnesses?” he asked.
 “You have heard the blasphemy.
 What do you think?”
 They all condemned him as worthy of death.
 Then some began to spit at him; they blindfolded him, struck him with their fists, and said, “Prophesy!”
 And the guards took him and beat him.

-Another reason it was an illegal trial was because of false testimony.
+Another reason why this was an illegal trial was because of the false testimonies given.
 The Mosaic Law requires that a testimony of 2 or more witnesses are needed in order to put somebody to death (Deut.
 17:6).
 However in Jesus’ trial, nobody was able to match their testimonies.

-I know what it’s like to be on the chopping block and surrounded by people who want me gone.
+I know what it’s like to be on the chopping block and surrounded by people who claim to be God’s people, yet want me out of the picture.
 Such people are willing to do whatever it takes for such to occur, even if it means breaking some rules, restricting anything or anybody that could thwart their agenda, and mistreating you because they feel they can, or that it will give them the upper hand.
 Unfortunately for me, as was also with Jesus, my situations were among religious/church leaders, committees and people who actually thought they were doing God’s will.
+But also in both cases, God knew it would happen long before it did.

 During Jesus’ life, His ministry entailed turning hearts (back?) to God.
 But those who were in power didn’t want to be corrected, they didn’t welcome change, and they battled Jesus’ authority until finally (thinking), they got rid of Him.

-Every church I’ve served in, I was sent to turn hearts to Jesus (some back to Jesus, some to Jesus for the first time).
-Like with the Jewish leaders though, those to whom I was sent were also very stuck in their traditions, didn’t want to be corrected, didn’t want to be led, didn’t welcome change (even though spiritual leadership and change were why they had hired me), so they battled me until they finally got rid of me.
+Every church I’ve served in, I was sent to turn hearts to Jesus (some back to Jesus, some to Jesus for the first time), and to change or “fix” the ministries currently in place.
+Like with the Jewish leaders though, those to whom I was sent were also very stuck in their traditions, didn’t want to be corrected, didn’t want to be led, didn’t welcome change (even though spiritual leadership and change were why they had hired me), and didn’t want to be challenged, so they battled me until they finally got rid of me.

-In both (Jesus’ and my) cases, people thought that they were in the right and fought against the spiritual leader who tried to correct them…who tried to bring them deeper.
+In both (Jesus’ and my) cases, people thought that they were in the right and fought against the spiritual leader who was sent to them…who tried to bring them deeper in their faith.
 They were like people floating in the water with pool noodles.
-Then we came by trying to teach them to swim, tread water, etc…to go deeper in their spiritual walks (or swims) with the Lord who they thought they knew (but most often just knew some about), as a fan for a sports figure or celebrity.
-People who are comfortable don’t like to be told they have to stand up or move, so they’ll fight however dirty that’s needed in order to get us out of their faces.
+Then we came by trying to teach them to swim, tread water, etc…to go deeper in their spiritual walks (or swims) with the Lord who they thought they knew (but most often just knew some about), as one is a fan for a sports figure or celebrity.
+People who are comfortable don’t like to be told they have to stand up or move, or allow God to change them into what He intends them to be, so they’ll fight however dirty that’s needed in order to get us out of their faces.
 And that’s what they did here with Jesus, also.

 The sad thing though is that these people today still put Jesus on trial: